NEFSC/READ-SSB-Lee-RFAdataset/README.md

 Please help make this a valuable up-to-date resource.
 Look [here](https://github.com/NEFSC/READ-SSB-Lee-WorkingEfficiently), if you'd like to contribute.

+# How to run

+The file ``R_code/wrapper_extraction.R`` will extract and process data.
+There is sample code to push to oracle.

+Stata code is in the repository, but no longer maintained after the 2026 data release.

 # Distribution
 Min-Yang has a email distribution list